j-pfennig/weewx2hass/README.md

 **Overview**

-Here we habe two tools, 'weewx2hass' and 'weewx2watch', implemented as bash scripts.
+Here we have two tools, 'weewx2hass' and 'weewx2watch', implemented as bash scripts.
 Each can be used indendently but they fit into a larger context:

 1. A HTML based day-time-clock with temperatures display